hanchiang/url-shortener-infra/README.md

 * 2am UTC - 3pm UTC on weekends

 ## TODO:
-* Replace shell provisioner with ansible provisioner in packer, move configurations to a separate ansible playbook to be run after EC2 is created
-* Use ansible roles to define configurations
+* Use ansible roles to define reusable configurations
+* Use terraform modules to define reusable configurations
 * IAM user and policies for system admin
 * container image scan
 * Collect metric
 * Centralised log collection
+* Use terraform vault to store secrets
 * Nginx: Extract common location config into a file
-* Use terraform vault to store secrets